Runners Knee / ITBS

 In the event that all these measures prove unsuccessful, or if you are close to a marathon that you have been training for for months, infiltration with cortisone can lead to a rapid improvement in the symptoms.

-Once all conservative treatment measures have been fully exhausted with no success, an operation can alleviate the symptoms or lead to significant improvement in the symptoms.
+Once all conservative treatment measures have been fully exhausted without success, an operation can alleviate or lead to significant improvement in the symptoms.
 The band is cut in a z-shape during this operation and is lengthened and relieved as a result.
 In runners with very pronounced O-legs, straightening of the legs should certainly be discussed.

 More questions?